Chronic wasting disease in Oregon

 CWD in Oregon

-The Department will be operating wildlife inspection stations for CWD sample collection during the fall hunting season.
+The Department will be operating wildlife check stations for CWD sample collection during the fall hunting season.
 If a sample tests positive for CWD, hunters/salvagers will be immediately contacted by ODFW.
 Note that test results will take several weeks.

 What to expect at CWD check stations

-ODFW will set up CWD check stations along major highways during the deer and elk hunting seasons in 2023.
+ODFW will set up CWD check stations along major highways during the deer and elk hunting seasons in 2024.
 Look for highway signs directing hunters to pull over at one of these stations and have their animal tested.

 Additional locations may be announced.
 Check with your local ODFW office and look for highway signs alerting you to check station locations.
-Remember you're required to stop if transporting a deer or elk.

 Beginning in 2022, stopping at a CWD check station when you pass it on the highway became mandatory if you are transporting harvested wildlife.
 This regulation was adopted after the passing of HB 3152, a bill introduced by the Oregon Hunters Association and passed by the 2021 Oregon State Legislature.